A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Thematic analysis

 \subsubsection{Datasets}

 Tab.~\ref{t:link dataset traffico} provides a list of the public datasets mentioned in the selected papers, along with the links to access them.

 The most popular datasets used in this group are those provided by the California Transportation Agency Performance Measurement System (PeMS, available at \url{http://pems.dot.ca.gov/}), which include various versions differing in time range, spatial coverage, and number of sensors, and the one called METR-LA, collected from loop detectors along the Los Angeles County highway.
 The number of sensors is in the hundreds, and such is also the number of nodes in the graph.
 For a more detailed overview of the benchmark datasets in the traffic domain, see Ref.~\cite{review_traffico_con_dataset}.
-Other common public traffic datasets can be found at \url{https://paperswithcode.com/task/traffic-prediction}.
+Other common public traffic datasets can be found at \url{https://web.archive.org/web/20241212092408/https://paperswithcode.com/task/traffic-prediction}.
 As to external data, the most commonly used are data on weather conditions, time information (time of day and day of week) and events (e.g., holidays), as well as information about the road network, like points of interest.

 The majority of the papers utilize data with a 5-minute granularity, and provide forecasts for horizons ranging from 5 minutes to 1 hour ahead.
-In addition to imputation of missing values, in almost half of the cases the pre-processing of the data includes data normalization (min-max or Z-score normalization) and the selection of time windows regarding recent, daily and weekly data (as in 10 out of 66 papers).
+In addition to imputation of missing values, in almost half of the cases the pre-processing of the data includes data normalization (min-max or Z-score normalization) and the selection of time windows regarding recent, daily and weekly data.